What is Zero-Day Attack?

 Acrobat Reader: The security experts were surprised to discover a zero day exploit that was created to sneak into sandboxed environment of the Adobe reader 10 and 11 in February.
 The security experts are convinced that the vulnerable exploit are mostly considered to be virtual spying tool created by government agencies and are highly sophisticated.

-4. How to Deal with Zero Day Attacks
+How to Prevent Zero Day Exploits

 Zero day exploits are unexpected and there can bring about an attack by exploiting the the users vulnerable software and programs.